 For something so straightforward, gardening is full of confusing terms, obscure Latin names, and contradictory terms.
 Although you won't see them used often, they are useful terms to know when you are trying to key out or identify a plant.

 Cotyledons are the first leaves produced by plants.
 Cotyledons are not considered true leaves and are sometimes referred to as "seed leaves," because they are actually part of the seed or embryo of the plant.

 In the photo provided, the two narrow leaves lowest on the stem are the cotyledons.
 The small, crinkled leaves on top are the first true leaves of this seedling.
 The cotyledons will fall off as more true leaves develop.
 Most cotyledons look similarly nondescript, while the true leaves resemble the leaves of the mature plant.

 Monocots and Dicots

 Flowering plants are divided into two classes: Monocotyledones (monocots) and Dicotyledones (dicots).
-As the names imply, the main distinction is the number of cotyledons present in the seed embryo - 1 or 2.
+As the names imply, the main distinction is the number of cotyledons present in the seed embryo–1 or 2.
 There are several other differences:

 Petals in multiples of 3

 Stamens in multiples of 4 or 5